He has to hope his second trip to "The World's Most Famous Arena" goes a lot better.

 "Being able to get in here this morning for a shootaround, I think took away the awe moment of walking in here for the first time, which I think was important," he said.
 "So we'll have a comfort level next time.
 I hope we shoot a little bit better the next time we're in this building."

 That will come next month in the Big East tournament.

 Without the nation's leading scorer to turn to down the stretch Sunday, the Bluejays struggled offensively and the Red Storm came up with their sixth win in seven games.
-The only loss during that span came at Creighton two weeks ago when McDermott scored 39 points, including the game-winning 3-pointer with 2.4 seconds to play, in a 63-60 victory.

 "McDermott beat us last time," St. John's swingman Sir'Dominic Pointer said.
 "Let someone else try and beat us this time."

 Nobody else stepped up for Creighton, but D'Angelo Harrison scored 19 points, including the go-ahead 3-pointer with 2:08 to play, for St. John's (15-9, 5-6 Big East).

 "The game was still in hand and we got a big shot from a big player," Pointer said before changing his description slightly.
 "We got a great shot from a great player."